AbhiPawar5/Machine-Learning/README.md

     Goal : The goal of this project was to create a model that can accurately predict game ratings.

+    Results : 60% and open to all for further improvement.

+ #### 7) Transfer Learning - Dogs vs Cats classification:
+    Supporting Dataset : Kaggle's Dogs vs Cats dataset

+    Description : The Kaggle competition provided 25,000 labeled photos: 12,500 dogs and the same number of cats.
+Predictions were then then required on a test dataset of 12,500 unlabeled photographs.
+It is a good begineer to intermediate level project for Computer Vision
+    tasks

+    Goal : The goal of this project is to implement transfer learning for our dataset and classify given image.

-    Results :  and open to all for further improvement.
+    Results : 94% accuracy on classification and open to all for further improvement.